 In the race to finish the year strong, prospecting often gets put on the back burner while sales reps spend time and energy on closing the open business opportunities they’re working.

-But salespeople need to be able to fill the pipeline with highly qualified prospects in order to be successful going into the New Year.
+But salespeople need to be able to fill the pipeline with highly qualified prospects in order to be successful.

 First Things, First: Define a Qualified Prospect